orterforth/orterforth/README.txt

 the C code.
 This allows you to benefit from performance improvement but keep the practical advantages of C interop.

+This is done by providing a mechanism to switch context between optimised code, that uses direct jumps and registers, and C code that uses the trampoline and memory locations.
+All C code words must start by calling a hook to switch the context, and the trampoline will switch it back.

+NB In some cases this involves copying stack frames and other intricate moves, to support everything the C compiler might do with the stack.
+It is also necessary to try to prevent the C compiler from moving stack operations before the hook.

+Compiler defines are provided to allow assembly code to be implemented incrementally, by omitting individual code words from the C implementation and linking the assembly code implemented thus far.

 ADDITIONAL WORDS - PLATFORM INDEPENDENCE